Terryzang/Self-Esteem-Recognition/README.md

 # Self-Esteem-Recognition
-This is a nested model structure to identify individual self-esteem through facial microexpressions and verbal text features in three self-presented videos.
+This is a multimodal self-esteem recognition model based on self-introduction videos.
+We have published the full code for visual, audio, and text feature extraction, as well as for machine learning training and testing.